Claw Prongs vs. Round Prongs: What's the Difference?

 Claw Prong Pros

 Claw prongs have bolder styling and added security compared to round prongs.
-While the bold styling may be a pro or con, depending on your stylistic persuasions, the security is definitely a pro.
-The claw is able to get a better hold on the center stone than the round prong, and that’s helpful over the long term, even if the short-term won’t see much, if any, difference.
+While the bold styling may be a pro or con, depending on your stylistic persuasions, the durability and security are definitely pros.
+The claw is able to get a better hold on the center stone than the round prong, and that’s helpful over the long term, even if the short term won’t see much, if any, difference.

 Claw Prong Cons

 Claw prongs can be more expensive depending on who you purchase your ring from.
-If you’re opting for a Modern Gents affordable engagement ring, the price difference won’t be as drastic.
+If you opt for a Modern Gents affordable engagement ring, the price difference won’t be as drastic.
 However, among traditional jewelers, you can pay a difference of several hundred dollars easily.
 Also, the claw setting has an easier time snagging on things, so practice extra caution.

 All About Round Prongs